 While understanding all the customers’ desired outcomes ensures the ODI process is customer-centric, quantifying them ensures the process is data-driven.
 With a complete set of desired outcome and job statements in hand, a company is able to obtain quantitative insights into its market that were never before possible.
 Therefore, the outcomes are quantified through a large-scale survey to identify the level of satisfaction and importance for each single outcome.

 The results of the quantification are organized in an Opportunity Landscape that details potentials for sustainable growth as well as for disruptive innovation.
 To identify customer groups with similar need profiles, we segment markets around customer needs (= outcomes).
 The outcome-based segmentation analysis reveals the most attractive and profitable target customer segments for growth and it provides a new segmentation typology for your market based on true needs.

-Finally, Edizon will help you build a market and product strategy around customers’ needs.
-Strategic growth paths for innovation are reviewed to identify specific opportunities for disruption or sustaining innovation (see figure Growth Strategy Matrix).
-Existing solutions (e.g. products, services, channels) are evaluated to identify potential for additional value creation, and to evaluate the need for new platforms.
+Finally, Edizon will help you to build a market and product strategy around customers’ needs.
+Strategic growth paths are reviewed to identify specific opportunities for differentiated, dominant, discrete, disruptive or sustaining innovation.
+Existing solutions are evaluated to identify potential for additional value creation.
+New products, services, platforms, and business models are defined.

 Innovation – The process of devising a product or service concept that addresses the customer’s unmet needs, thus enabling the customer to get a job done better.

 Market – A group of people (end users) and the core functional jobs they are trying to get done.